 Indoor air pollution is a real danger in homes today, with the potential to spread harmful pollutants that contaminate the air and decrease indoor air quality.
 Research has found that air pollution in the home can be just as bad as it is outdoors.
 The average American spends 87% of their life indoors, which means that indoor air quality is really important.
 The majority of the air we breathe is borne indoors, complete with chemicals and pollutants that can be harmful to our health.
 To combat this, it’s important to have the right knowledge about indoor air quality and how to schedule preventative maintenance against it.
+That’s why we here at Top Notch Heating & Air are going to show you the steps you need to improve your indoor air quality.

 Did you know?
 It’s a misnomer that people receive colds in the winter due to the dropping temperatures.
 It’s actually due to the fact that we’re inside more often, which exposes us to airborne pollutants, including cold and flu viruses.
 Indoor air quality is very important to our health, especially in the winter months!